HomeBlog50 Jazz Standards You Need To Know

 “If I Should Lose You” – Written by Ralph Rainger and Leo Robin.

-A song marked by its haunting melody and poignant lyrics, “If I Should Lose You” is a deeply emotive jazz standard.
-Composed by Ralph Rainger and Leo Robin, it serves as a perfect platform for heartfelt improvisation, often interpreted as a melancholic ballad.
+“If I Should Lose You” is a deeply emotive jazz standard.
+Composed by Ralph Rainger and Leo Robin, it is usually played as a melancholic ballad and serves as a perfect platform for heartfelt improvisation.

 Be sure to check out: